manunamz/jekyll-wikilinks/README.md

 Some more text.
 ```

-Lists are also supported and may be defined by comma-separation or markdown lists:
+Lists are also supported and may be defined by comma-separation or markdown lists (make sure bullet type matches for all items; e.g. all items use +'s, -'s or *'s):

 ```
 link_type::[[file-1]], [[file-2]], [[file-3]]